TheodorosPanagiotakopoulos/HER_AU/README.md

 ---

 ## Introduction
 Chemical reactions often proceed through a transition state, requiring additional energy to overcome an **activation barrier**.
 The **slow-growth method** offers a systematic way to compute free energy changes by gradually perturbing the system along the reaction coordinate.
-By combining this approach with the **trapezoidal rule**, we can achieve accurate numerical integration over discrete points.
+By combining this approach with the **trapezoidal rule**, we can achieve accurate numerical integration over discrete points

 ---